LOPcommunity/werkbank/README.md

 -------

 You can find the development kit at https://www.modellwerkstatt.org/xxwerk20ddd/javaexe.zip.
-This zip contains a fully configured MPS335, with necessary pluginss, werkbank itself and the demo-project.
-The later two projects are hosted publically on git.
-Tomcat is also packaged, in case you want to run the app as web-app locally.
+This zip contains a fully configured MPS335, with necessary plugins, and the demo-project.
+The werkbank plugin has to be downloaded from https://github.com/danielstieger/moware35/releases/tag/2019.38 The post-office app itself is also hosted on git at https://github.com/danielstieger/postoffice Tomcat as a webserver is again packaged in the zip, in case you want to run the app as web-app locally.
 I would recommend the java-fx runtime for local experimentation.

 Not included ist the java runtime itselft.
 Typically we are using the last version not demanding any licenes ( https://www.oracle.com/technetwork/java/javase/downloads/java-archive-javase8-2177648.html) Additionally, mariadb as a database